Livin' on a Prayer

-"Livin' on a Prayer" is a song by the American rock band Bon Jovi, and is the band's second chart-topping single from their third album Slippery When Wet.
-Written by Jon Bon Jovi, Richie Sambora and Desmond Child, the single, released in late 1986, was well received at both rock and pop radio and its music video was given heavy rotation at MTV, giving the band their first No. 1 on the Billboard Mainstream Rock chart and their second consecutive No. 1 Billboard Hot 100 hit.
+"Livin' on a Prayer" is a song by the American rock band Bon Jovi from their third studio album, Slippery When Wet.
+Written by Jon Bon Jovi, Richie Sambora and Desmond Child, the single, released in late 1986, performed strongly on both rock and pop radio and its music video was given heavy rotation at MTV, giving the band their first song to reach No. 1 on the Billboard Mainstream Rock chart and their second consecutive No. 1 Billboard Hot 100 hit.

-"Livin' on a Prayer" is the band's signature song, topping fan-voted lists and re-charting around the world decades after its release.
-In 2013, the song was certified triple platinum for over 3 million digital downloads.
-The official music video reached 1 billion views on YouTube in January 2023.
+Regarded as Bon Jovi's signature song, "Livin' on a Prayer" has topped fan-voted lists and re-charted around the world decades after its release.
+In 2013, the song was certified triple platinum for over 3 million digital downloads and has since sold over 13 million worldwide, making it one of the best selling singles of all time.
+Bon Jovi released an alternative version, "Prayer 94", on the 1994 greatest-hits album Cross Road.

+Composition

+Sheet music for the song shows a key of E minor.
+The tempo is "moderate rock" at 122 beats per minute in common time.
+The key modulates to G minor for the final chorus.
+Sambora played the main riff using a talk box, giving it a distinctive sound.